 This medication is a diuretic (water pill).
 Typically, it is used to lower blood pressure.
 It may also be used for swelling caused by fluid retention, as well as for other uses.
 Even though you may not feel its effects, this medication takes effect within a few hours.Find a Pharmacy

 This medication is typically used only once a day.
-However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
+However, your pharmacist may have suggested a different schedule that is more appropriate for you.
 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.

 It must be used regularly and continuously to maintain its beneficial effects.
 Be sure to keep an adequate supply on hand.
 This medication may irritate the stomach, and should be taken with food.
 It is best to avoid coffee, spicy food or alcohol.